netneurolab/bazinet_multiscale/README.md

 - 'sc' : Adjacency matrix of the structural connectome [(n, n) ndarray].
 - 'fc' : Adjacency matrix of the functional connectome [(n, n) ndarray].
-- 'coords' : Coordinates of the parcels of our connectomes. [(n, 3) ndarray]
+- 'coords' : Coordinates of the parcels of our connectomes. [(n, 3) ndarray].
-- 'rsn' : ndarray vector of resting-state network affiliation of the nodes of our networks
+- 'rsn' : ndarray vector of resting-state network affiliation of the nodes of our networks.
 - 'rsn_names' : List of names for the 7 resting-state networks.
 - 've' : ndarray vector of von Economo class affiliation of the nodes of our networks.
 - 've_names' : List of names for the 7 von-economo classes.
 - 'sc_ci' : Multiscale parcellations of the n nodes of the structural connectomes into communities.
-Each parcellation can be stored in an individual ndarray (n,).
+Each parcellation can be stored in an individual numpy array.

 ### Required for plotting results on the surface of the brain